 Basting covers can be a useful tool to have on hand for many foods.
 These stainless steel domes can be placed on top of foods for a variety of benefits.

 Many people like to use them when melting cheese onto burgers or other foods.
 Thick slices of cheese may not melt fast enough on their own.

-You may end up overcooking the bottom of your burger or chicken before the cheese has had a chance to full melt.
+You may end up overcooking the bottom of your burger or chicken before the cheese has had a chance to melt fully.

 To avoid this, after you lay sliced or shredded cheese onto your food, cover it with the basting cover, and the heat and steam collecting underneath will melt the cheese much quicker.

 Just because you’re cooking on a griddle doesn’t mean you can’t have steamed vegetables.
-Flat top grills are great for sautéing veggies, but with a basting cover, you can also steam them!
+Flat top grills are great for sautéing veggies, but you can also steam them with a basting cover!

 These are the most popular griddle tools and accessories among the griddle cooking community.
 They allow folks cooking on their flat top grills to get the most out of their griddle and produce the best meals.